ramp-eu/FIREFIT/gcn/docs/getting-started.md

 It shows the command status attributes with the `OK` value and timestamps that match the ones presented by the `gcn` logs.
 Additionally, the `configuration` attribute shows the parameters that were used in the present example, stating that those are the actual parameters configured for the camera (although in reality all that was done was a `print` function).

 From this point on, it is possible to make use of a configurable camera which will have all of its images stored in a database service and present all the relevant context data at [Orion](https://fiware-orion.readthedocs.io/en/master/), allowing other services to consume this information as needed.
-One example of such services is the [ICN - Image Classification Node](../../icn) designed to ideally work together with GCN composing a system which can be interpreted as a Vision-Based Classification System as described in the [FIREFIT RoseAP repository documentation](../../).
+One example of such services is the [ICN - Image Classification Node](../../icn) designed to ideally work together with GCN composing a system which can be interpreted as a Vision-Based Classification System as described by the [FIREFIT ROSE-AP](https://github.com/Introsys/FIREFIT.ROSE-AP).